 - Coconut butter: Spread it on toast or stir into oatmeal.

 - Chia seeds: Try a coconut chia pudding for fiber and healthy fats in each bite.

 - Produce like melon, berries, citrus, cucumbers, celery, bell peppers, grapes…anything that seems like it has a lot of water in it.
 Cut and serve as needed to avoid choking hazards.

 - All-fruit popsicles usually contain a lot of water and are fun!
 (You can also try this Mango-Kefir popsicle recipe.)

 - Fiber-rich foods like oatmeal, whole grain breads, whole grain pastas, and other whole grains.
-Start slowly if these high in fiber foods are new to your toddler and pair them with healthy fats, water, AND water-rich produce to avoid making the problem worse.
+Start slowly if these high-fiber foods are new to your toddler, and pair them with healthy fats, water, AND water-rich produce to avoid making the problem worse.

 - Foods with probiotics like yogurt, drinkable yogurt, kefir, sauerkraut, kimchi, miso, and more.
 (You can also try a probiotic supplement.)

 - Slightly watered-down prune juice, pear juice, or apple juice.